algosup/2023-2024-project-4-sportshield-team-5/documents/technical-specifications/technical-specification.md

 This project is not about the entire conception of the device from scratch.
 To be able to develop the firmware of the device we needed only the electronic and informatic parts of the project being developed.
 Thus, we received :

 - the electronic card (which gathers and links by soldered circuits all the micro-electronic) of the embedded system, which includes :
-  - **A programmable board**: a "Seeed Xiao BLE nRF52840 Sense" Arduino-based
+  - **A programmable board**: a "Seeed Xiao BLE nRF52840 Sense" (more details below)
   - **SIM card holder**: a "SIM800L GSM/GPRS 2G" version "S2-1065J-Z143N"
-  - **GPS module**: a "Galileo GNSS PA1010D antenna-included module"
+  - **GPS module**: a "CD-PA1010D GNSS patch antenna module"
   - **12V DC converter** : Based on a MT3608 DC-DC converter microship, the circuit provides exactly 12.7V (the MT3608 handles "2V-24V ➔ 3V-28V" with 2A).
   - **4V DC converter** : Based on the same MT3608 as above, this circuit provides exactly 4.13V.
-  - 2x **electronic-switch** circuits : based on a MOSFET "DMG1012t" (basically, it is just a transistor)
+  - 3x **electronic-switch** circuits : basically, it is just a MOSFET transistor.
+Two are a "DMG1012t" and the last is not referenced.
   - 4x **2 pins plugs**: to connect the external components
   <img src = "files/circuits.png">
 - the pluggable components :